-In the late fall, the ESSA Ombudsman and DPI ESEA staff, including the federal fiscal monitoring consultant, grant specialist, and director, perform an annual evaluation of LEAs with participating private schools, to identify LEAs noncompliant with the equitable services provisions.
-The evaluation includes a review of each Title grant in which an LEA had a participating private school.
-If no funds or less than 10% of the funds were expended under a grant's private share, an LEA will be flagged for additional subrecipient fiscal monitoring, resulting in additional terms and conditions being applied to that specific grant in the current year:
+In the late fall, the ESSA Ombudsman and DPI ESEA staff-including the federal fiscal monitoring consultant, grant specialist, and director-perform an annual evaluation of LEAs with participating private schools, to identify LEAs noncompliant with the equitable services provisions.
+The evaluation includes a review of the funds claimed for each Title grant in which an LEA had a participating private school.
+If an LEA claimed less than 10 percent of a grant's private share, the LEA will be identified for additional monitoring support.
+As part of this monitoring, the LEA must attend a virtual webinar in the late fall, hosted by the ESSA Ombudsman and DPI.
+Notifications regarding the LEA's identification for this monitoring and information for the webinar will be sent to the LEA through WISEgrants.